swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 Swift OpenAPI Generator is a Swift package plugin that can generate the ceremony code required to make API calls, or implement API servers.

 The code is generated at build-time, so it's always in sync with the OpenAPI document and doesn't need to be committed to your source repository.

+Since the initial [release][previous-blog-post] six months ago, the project received over 250 pull requests, from more than 20 contributors, and has gained several new features and a simpler API.

 To get started, check out one of the [example projects][examples] or follow a [step-by-step tutorial][tutorials].